Hope Summers (character): Avengers vs. X-Men: Consequences

-After the events of AvX, The Scarlet Witch and Captain America question Hope about what she wants to do with her life.
-Hope decides to attempt to live a normal life.
-She does not enroll at Jean Grey Academy, but enrolls in a regular public school.
-Around this time, Cable wakes up from his coma, and is cured of the techno-virus thanks to Hope, who has been searching for him, even sleeping in alleyways some nights.
-The Avengers even checked up on her.
-Cable disappears off-the-grid, but he secretly watches Hope in the shadows and even lets her know personally that it's not her job to watch him, but for him to watch over her.
+Hope decides to attempt to live a normal life, and enrolls in a regular public school while also searching for Cable.
+Around this time, Cable wakes up from his coma, and disappears off-the-grid, but he secretly watches Hope and lets her know personally that it's not her job to watch him, but for him to watch over her.